California Governor Signs Bill Allowing College Athletes To Profit From Endorsements

 I just signed the Fair Play to Pay Act with @KingJames -- making CA the first state to allow student athletes to profit off their name, image, and likeness. pic.twitter.com/aWE9OL9r1v

-The bill that Newsom signed, known as SB-206, was passed overwhelmingly by California state lawmakers earlier this month.
-Under its terms, any four-year private or public university in the state that receives $10 million or more in annual revenue from media rights cannot prevent its athletes from receiving money or obtaining legal representation.

-California is the first state to pass such a law, which is to take effect Jan.
+California is the first state to pass such a law, which is to take effect on Jan.
 1, 2023.

-That marks a significant shift from the current policies enforced by the NCAA, collegiate sports' national governing body.
+That marks a significant shift from the current policies enforced by the NCAA, collegiate sports' national governing body, which generally renders student-athletes ineligible to accept compensation for "the use of his or her name or picture to advertise, recommend or promote directly the sale or use of a commercial product or service of any kind."

 And the NCAA Board of Governors pushed back hard against the bill at the time of its passage in the Legislature, saying that it would leave the playing field for universities of different sizes radically uneven.

-"If the bill becomes law and California's 58 NCAA schools are compelled to allow an unrestricted name, image and likeness scheme, it would erase the critical distinction between college and professional athletics and, because it gives those schools an unfair recruiting advantage, would result in them eventually being unable to compete in NCAA competitions.
-These outcomes are untenable and would negatively impact more than 24,000 California student-athletes across three divisions," the 22-member panel composed mostly of university presidents and athletic directorssaid in a letter to Newsom on Sept.
-11.